tealdeer-rs/tealdeer/README.md

         -u --update          Update the local cache
         -c --clear-cache     Clear the local cache
-        -p --pager           Use a pager to page output -q --quiet           Suppress informational messages
+        -p --pager           Use a pager to page output -m --markdown        Display the raw markdown instead of rendering it -q --quiet           Suppress informational messages
         --config-path        Show config file path
         --seed-config        Create a basic config